thedayheisooo/covfefe/index.md

     - >-
       Seeing the bottle will be your daily boost of motivation to keep fighting.
       ^bk
-    - reason: >-
+    - >-
       You contribute $3 to organizations which are fighting for our democracy and freedom.
   text: >-
     Exactly – getting a drink ready to celebrate his final day in office is powerful for two reasons. ^bk